functorz-tech/momen_doc/data/data_model.md

 Click "Add" and define the table's properties:

-* Name: Cannot use names like "log," "column," "index," etc.
+* **Name**: Cannot use names like "log," "column," "index," etc.

-* Description: Description of the table, optional
+* **Description**: Description of the table, optional

-* Turn on permissions for all roles: Table permission management, when enabled, all roles have the permission to add, delete, modify, and query.
+* **Turn on permissions for all roles**: Table permission management, when enabled, all roles have the permission to add, delete, modify, and query.
 For details, see: [Permissions](https://docs.momen.app/release-and-growth/permissions)

 > For example, create a "post" table